Skip to main content

 Portrait of a Graduate

-A framework developed by a school or district, known as Portrait of a Graduate, defines the skills, knowledge, and attributes students should possess upon graduation to be successful in the 21st century.
+The Portrait of a Graduate, a framework developed by a school or district to help students envision themeselves as future high school graduates, defines the skills, knowledge, and attributes students should possess upon graduation to be successful in the 21st century.
 It moves beyond traditional academic measures and emphasizes deeper learning, future-readiness, and community-defined success.

 San Diego Virtual School's 'Portrait of a Graduate' logo with a graduation cap.